Huangshi Chinese Garden

 The design of the garden

-Water in a Chinese garden represents the ongoing fluidity of life, it should ‘flow freely as though it has no end’ and the garden pond in the Huangshi Garden flows from a waterfall into the pond around a concealed bend and out into the Queens Garden Pond.
+Water in a Chinese garden represents the ongoing fluidity of life, it should ‘flow freely as though it has no end’ and the water in the Huangshi Garden pond flows from a waterfall into the pond around a concealed bend and out into the Queens Garden Pond.